stumathews/libmonad/README.md

 auto downStreamFunction = [](const int number) { return number + 2; };

 // either way, lets see what actually the result is before interpreting it as a code
-// MatchTo can transform the result as right type (there is also an overload to turn it into a left type) const string resultAsString = result.MatchTo(
+// When can transform the result as right type (there is also an overload to turn it into a left type) const string resultAsString = result.When(
   [](const int i){ return std::to_string(i);},
   [](string s) {return s;}); // Could also use IfLeft does this return line implicitly

 // If it is a error message, we want that to be a code,
-// and will make that a code of -1 (end report the error) const int code = result.IfRight([](const string&)
+// and will make that a code of -1 (end report the error) const int code = result.WhenRight([](const string&)
 {
   cout << "We had an error: " << error << endl;
   return -1;